STATIC AND ANTAGONIST STRETCHING HINDER JUMPING PERFORMANCE

 For both protocols, both vertical jumps performed immediately after exercise and at 15 minutes post-exercise were significantly lower than before-treatment vertical jumps.
 There was no difference between treatments.
 Reductions in vertical jump performance may have been due to the periods of inactivity between the post-activity tests.

 Implication.
-Antagonist stretching does not affect vertical jump performance when compared to no stretching.
-Such stretching appears to have no value with regard to performance.
+Static and antagonist stretching affect vertical jump performance when compared to no stretching.
+Such stretching appears to have no value with regard to improving performance.

 Return to Table of Contents for this issue.